Parksville Qualicum Beach Wildlife Management Area

 - Millions of herring spawn each spring on the abundant eel grass and algal beds found within the foreshore; and,

-Property owners who own land adjacent the PQBWMA have an important responsibility as stewards of the land, and can assist with the protection and preservation of environmental values so that they can continue to be enjoyed by future generations.
+Property owners who own land adjacent to the PQBWMA have an important responsibility as stewards of the land and can assist with the protection and preservation of environmental values so that they can continue to be enjoyed by future generations.

 The Regional District of Nanaimo's role is to ensure that development activities proposed on lands located above the present natural boundary do not have negative impacts on the environmental values associated with the PQBWMA.
 The tools that are used by the RDN to accomplish this are minimum setback requirements and a floodplain bylaw that applies to all buildings and structures, Development Permit Areas for the purpose of environmental protection (Electoral Areas F and G only), and a marine retaining wall policy.

 As mentioned above, the Regional District of Nanaimo specifies minimum setback requirements that apply to all buildings and structures, Development Permit Areas for the purpose of environmental protection, and a marine retaining wall policy.

 All development should be located upland of the natural boundary and should, where feasible, meet the applicable minimum setback requirements.
 All development must also be consistent with the applicable Development Permit Area Guidelines.

 The following is a summary of the applicable regulations, guidelines, and policies, that apply to development activities within the PQBWMA.

 Regional District of Nanaimo Land Use and Subdivision Bylaw No. 500, 1987 (Bylaw 500) applies to all lands within the portion of the PQBWMA that lies within Electoral Area 'G'.
 Sections 3.3.8 and 3.3.9 specify the minimum distance that all buildings and structures must be located from watercourses and the sea.
 Please note, minimum setback requirements area measured from the outermost portion of a building or structure.